astudios-org/astudios/.trae/rules/project_rules.md

 ## Code Style and Conventions

 ### Error Handling
-- Always use `AsManError` for application errors
+- Always use `AstudiosError` for application errors
 - Provide user-friendly error messages with context
 - Include actionable suggestions in error output
 - Use `?` operator for error propagation